martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 *   git (to download the software)
 *   autoconf and automake (to build it)
+*   python (to generate some HTML files from markdown)

 The following instructions assume you're using a POSIX system (such as Linux, MacOS, *BSDs, and so on).
 If you use Windows, install Cygwin first.
 Any modern GNU/Linux system will do nicely.